MyMICDS/MyMICDS-v2/API Endpoints.md

 #### Parameters
 - `user` - Username to log into.
 - `password` - Plaintext password to compare against the database.
+- `comment` - Comment used to identify the browser/device from which the user logged in. _(Optional, defaults to "Unknown".)_
 - `remember` - If set to true, JSON Web Token will expire in 30 days compared to only 12 hours. _(Optional, by default it will be set to true.)_

 #### Response